More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 The postpartum period seems to finally be getting its time in the spotlight, as so many more people are willing to talk about postpartum depression.
 As a mental health professional, it’s a relief to see mothers seeking the postpartum support they need.

-Furthermore, Its Important for Those Seeking Postpartum Support in St. Louis, MO to Know…
+Furthermore, It’s Important for Those Seeking Postpartum Support in St. Louis, MO to Know…

 (Maternal mental health at all stages is important—critical, even.
-Our St. Louis postpartum therapists and Chicago therapists partner with women at any stage in motherhood to address concerns around anxiety, depression, overwhelm, relationship tension, parenting teenagers, and so much more.
+Our St. Louis postpartum therapists partner with women at any stage in motherhood to address concerns around anxiety, depression, overwhelm, relationship tension, parenting teenagers, and so much more.
 We have specialized training aimed to provide you with the best techniques to address symptoms and get you feeling better.
 Read our website to see how we do that and check out this blog on maternal overwhelm if that sounds like something that might exactly explain what you’re feeling…..otherwise, for the rest of this blog, we will be specifically addressing the postpartum period.)

 #1: It’s more than just depression that can come up during this period.